 DON’T give out loot bags containing slime, anything that makes noise such as a whistle, small parts, glitter or any colouring instruments made of liquid.
 Unless you also plan to hand out smuggled benzodiazepines and a voucher for house cleaning to the adults, this should be common sense.

 DO consider an alternative to loot bags, if you want the kids to part with a small token from the party.
 We recently attended a birthday party where each child was offered a small toy of their choice upon exiting, and this was the most genius idea I’ve seen since the invention of Netflix.
 It saves you the ridiculous amount of time that you’d normally spend on assembling the loot bags, which pretty much end up in the garbage anyway.
 If you go to Costco, you can find bulk boxes of puzzles, small toy trucks and stuffies at a very reasonable price (I would argue less expensive than a loot bag) – and these toys will be appreciated by both the parents and the kids.

 DO accept help with clean-up, if it’s offered.
 I would never in a million years expect for any guest to help with any clean-up for an event I’ve hosted, but the beautiful thing about having kids is that now, when people offer to help with cleaning, I will gladly accept it.
-It seems that every birthday we’ve ever hosted has come with it’s fair share of Fairy Godmothers (and Godfathers) who hang around until the very end.
+It seems that every birthday we’ve ever hosted have been blessed with a fair share of Fairy Godmothers (and Godfathers) who hang around until the very end.
 You can thank these Fairy Godmothers by offering them some extra booze, if you’ve complied with the rest of this list.

-So there you have it – without this being an exhaustive list, these are just a few of the things that have helped us as hosts when celebrating that is the madness of a kids’ birthday.
+So there you have it – without this being an exhaustive list, these are just a few of the things that have helped us as hosts when celebrating the madness of a kid’s birthday.
 And if you’re still making fun of me for trying to host a Pinterest Party years ago, I’ll totally understand.